How To Water Your Garden To Get The Best Results

 Step #7.
 How much water

-Please remember young plants and seedlings will need more frequent watering.
-When in doubt check the soil with your finger to see just how wet it is.
+Young plants and seedlings will need more frequent watering.
+When in doubt, check the soil with your finger to see just how wet it is.

 Step #8.
 What to Use for Watering